boscojwho/Chinotto/README.md

 ## Instructions
 1. Checkout latest commit on `/main` branch.
-2. Go to the project's "Chinotto" target > Signing to change to your own Team for code-signing.
+2. Go to the project's `Chinotto.xcconfig` (DEBUG configuration) file, and replace placeholder values with your own Team ID and bundle id prefix for code-signing.
 3. Build and run via Xcode 15 on macOS 14.0 (or higher).
 4. Click the "Calculate" button on "All Directories" or on an individual directory.
 5. That's it!